Source: http://bit.ly/1Ghfa8m Photographer: Gabriel Barathieu CC License: https://bit.ly/3Clor2a

-The Sperm Whale forms the largest known species of toothed whale.
-They appear to be endemic to every ocean on earth but seem most numerous around the equator, and at the edges of ice packs in both hemispheres.
+- The Sperm Whale constitutes the largest known species of toothed whale.
+It seems most numerous around the equator, and at the edges of ice packs in both hemispheres.

-Exact estimates cannot be made, therefore, only extrapolations available.
-These put their extant numbers anywhere between 200,000 and 1.5 million individuals.
+- Exact estimates cannot be made, therefore, only extrapolations available.
+These put its extant numbers anywhere between 200,000 and 1.5 million individuals.

 Sperm Whale Physical Description

 You can easily distinguish and recognize the Sperm Whale by its extremely large head, relative to body length.
-Varying among individuals, their head represents between 25-35 percent of their entire body length.
+Varying among individuals, the head represents between 25-35 percent of the entire body length.

 This species also displays the greatest degree of sexual dimorphism of any known cetacean.
 An adult male Sperm Whale sometimes reaches 52 ft (16 m) in length and averages roughly 90,000 lb (40,823 kg) in weight.

 The significantly smaller females attain a length of around 36 ft (11 m) and weigh about 30,000 lb (13,607 kg).

 In color, the Sperm Whale predominantly displays a rather dark gray, and small white patches occasionally present themselves.